bobverity/MALECOT/index.md

 2. Complexity of infection (COI) of each sample, i.e. how many genotypes are represented in each sample
 3. Group allocation, i.e. which samples belong to which subpopulations

-To get started, we suggest looking at the [installation instructions](https://bobverity.github.io/MALECOT), followed by a [basic tutorial](https://bobverity.github.io/MALECOT) on running the program.
+To get started, take a look at the [installation instructions](https://bobverity.github.io/MALECOT), followed by a [basic tutorial](https://bobverity.github.io/MALECOT) on running the program.